marlonmacf/delivery/README.md

 # Microservices with Spring Cloud and Spring Boot

+Micro services architecture using Spring Cloud and Spring Boot frameworks from Pivotal, with enphase on some concepts like Centralized Configuration, Circuit Braker, Service Registry and Gateway, through other dependencies like Eureka, Hystrix and Zuul from Netflix.

 ## Configuration Server

 This project centralises all the configuration of our microservices in only one place.
 The configuration will be located remotely, on other GitHub project.
-The configuration server will read the information of those repositories and delivery through HTTP request.
+The configuration server will read the information of those repositories and delivery through HTTP requests.

 ###### Dependencies

+- **spring-boot-starter-actuator**: Production ready features to help you monitor and manage your application.
 - **spring-boot-starter-web**: Full-stack web development with Tomcat and Spring MVC.
 - **spring-boot-starter-test**: Unit test, integration test, Api test, etc.
-- **spring-boot-actuator**: Production ready features to help you monitor and manage your application.
 - **spring-cloud-config-server**: Central management for configuration via a git or svn backend.

 ###### Configurations